AI has now been around for over half a century but it’s only just starting to roll out on a commercial scale.

 Combined with the increase in workplace safety, AI also reduces labour costs.
 Automated robots can replace highly repetitive, monotonous jobs.
 The superhuman strength and accuracy of AI-powered robotics yields greater results than manual assembly and manufacture.

-For example, Cerebra VISION – an AI computer vision platform – scans PCB circuit boards for tiny defects on a massive scale.
+Gerber labs has a great article on printed circuit boards, the manufacturing process for these can be automated with artificial intelligence.
+For example a company called Cerebra VISION – an AI computer vision platform – scans PCB circuit boards for tiny defects on a massive scale.
 This would otherwise be a very labour-intensive job with a high error rate.

 Of course, this is a double-edged sword and must be weighed up against job losses as machines displace human roles.